-The examination is conducted in state-of-the-art equipped rooms containing equipment typically unavailable in most hospital emergency departments.
+The examination is conducted in a room with state-of-the-art equipment.
 A head-to-toe exam is completed, and forensic evidence is collected.

-The exam generally lasts four-to-five hours.
-During this time, you are working one-on-one with a nurse who does not have the responsibility of any patients other than you.
+The exam generally lasts two-to-three hours.
+During this time, you are working one-on-one with a nurse.
 You will be offered medications as needed to prevent pregnancy and sexually transmitted infections, and your follow-up needs will be discussed.

 Is there anything I should or should NOT do before coming to the SAFE Center?